IsabelleDesle/VirtualGlobeTrotter/Team project.md

 merge webservice repo into to other researching ai pipeline: webservice=>voice input=>json file=>database=>path added in json file =>unity=>reads periodically the json file=>show assets in path in json file in immersive room

-test in immersive room: 08/01 - 10:30.
+test in immersive room: Thursday 09/01 - 10:30.
 Meeting at immersive room. project on USB stick